Sienci-Labs/gsender/README.md

 - Fix for overrides leading to gcode errors
 - Override value correctly updates with keybind usage
 - Using override keybind should now display the override panel
-- Multiple toolchanges in a single file now display the correct tool in the Wizard
+- Multiple tool changes in a single file now display the correct tool in the Wizard
-- Controller binds should work with toolchange wizard active
+- Controller binds should work with tool change wizard active
 - Spindle RPM no longer incorrectly converting units
 - Spindle slider now reflects EEPROM values for min and max
 - Jog speed properly converts through preferred unit changes